bulletmark/pinstall/README.md

 [Pyenv](https://github.com/pyenv/pyenv) is a popular tool to easily install and switch between multiple versions of Python.
-So for example, you can use `pyenv` + `pinstall` to easily test a Python program with an older or newer version than your system Python.
+So for example, you can use `pyenv` + `pinstall venv` to easily test a Python program with an older or newer version than your system Python.

 E.g. Install Python 3.7 and then create a virtual enviroment (in the current directory) using it: